 Reasonable to add here the following information:

-● Additional service you provide at your hotel, such a spa, gym, etc
+- additional service you provide at your hotel, such as spa, gym, etc.;

-Possessing all this information, your visitors will be prepared for a trip.
-Help them enjoy their stay.
+With all this information, your visitors have more chance to enjoy their stay.

 This is very individual and depends on the goals of the reminder.

-Offline event reminders should be sent minimum a day prior to the meeting so that attendees have time to arrive on time.
+Offline event reminders should be sent at least a day prior to the meeting so that attendees have time to arrive on time.

-Online event reminders should be sent a week before the Day X and on the very day of the webinar.
+Online event reminders should be sent a week before Day X and on the day of the webinar.

 And reservation reminder emails need to be sent a few days prior to the customer’s arrival.

-The highest amount of online purchases are emotional.
+95% of purchases are emotional.
 Customers come, see and buy!
 Almost like “Veni, Vidi, Vici”.
-But there are consumers like me: who just come and see, add items to cart, then they take some time to think it over and if they do not forget — they eventually buy the items they like.
-Unfortunately for both sides of the selling process, we can forget about to come to the site.
-Here, we need a trigger email “Abandoned cart”.
+But there are consumers like me, That just come and see, add items to cart, then they take some time to think it over and if they do not forget! — they eventually come back for the items they liked.
+Unluckily for both sides of the selling process, such users can forget about coming back to the site.
+So, eCommerce needs an “Abandoned cart” trigger email.

 How many messages are you to send not to annoy the customers?
-Trigger marketers say that 2 is the best solution here.
+Normally, marketers choose 3.

-According to the Market Metrics, only 5-20% of new customers are ready to buy your products against to 60-70% of the existing ones.
-Why not reach the latter out once they have been silent for a while?
+According to ClickZ, only 5-20% of new customers are ready to buy your products against 60-70% of the existing ones.
+Why not reach the latter out if they have been silent for a while?